golimpio/dotfiles-manjaro/README.md

-# dotfiles-manjaro
+# Dotfiles Manjaro Linux
-Dotfiles used on Manjaro Linux setup
+Collection of dotfiles used on Manjaro Linux setup